 A legal separation does not legally end the relationship between the spouses—they are still married.
 Accordingly, neither of the parties can get remarried unless they first get divorced.

 If you have questions about the benefits and limitations of legal separation, and whether it is the right choice for you, a Chicago divorce lawyer can help.
-Contact the Arami Law Office today.
+Contact Arami Law, Inc. today.

 To request a consultation, please fill out all fields, and we will follow up with you